score-json/inc_nlohmann_json/TSF/trustable/assertions/TA-SUPPLY_CHAIN_CONTEXT.md

   - URL of mirrored projects in controlled environment
     - **Answer**: Provided in JLS-23, JLS-49, and complemented by JLS-34.
   - URL of upstream projects
-    - **Answer**: Provided in JLS-23, JLS-49.
+    - **Answer**: Provided in JLS-23 and JLS-49.
 - successful build of nlohmann/json from source
   - without access to external source projects
     - **Answer**: As a header-only library, the nlohmann/json library requires no compilation.
-For build of test suite, see JLS-49.
+For the build of the test suite, see JLS-49.
   - without access to cached data
     - **Answer**: The library and test suite build require no cached data.
 CMake configuration runs from scratch, generating all artifacts deterministically as shown in ubuntu.yml workflow clean builds.
 - update logs for mirrored projects